Mathematics Placement Test (MPT)

 * Answers for Examples in the Synopsis of the Math Placement Test

-The results of sessions of the MPT are available here:
+The results of the most recent session of the MPT will be made available here.

 In 2014, the Department of Mathematics and Statistics, in partnership with the Newfoundland and Labrador Department of Education, began correlating passing grades in MATH 1000, 1090, 1050 and 1051 with specific grades in the public exam high school courses MATH 3200 (advanced math) and MATH 3201 (academic math).
 Thus, we are able to offer MPT exemptions to students who have taken these courses, as outlined in the table below.

 |MUN Math Course:||MATH 1000||MATH 1090||MATH 1050 or 1051||MATH 2050|